What benefits will the students receive?

 When and where are classes be held?

-Classes are held on weekday afternoons (Tuesday, Wednesday and Thursday at present) at ANU in two hour periods from 4:30pm to 6.30pm or 5:00pm to 7:00pm.
+Classes are held on weekday afternoons (Tuesday, Wednesday and Thursday at present) at ANU in two hour periods from 5:00pm to 7:00pm.
 Students attend one two hour session per week per course.
-Advanced music students may be required to attend up to 4 hours per week.

 What does a course involve?